Volvo recalls vehicles to fix automatic braking malfunction

 The company says in government documents that a software-hardware incompatibility glitch causes the problem.
 If the system doesn’t work as intended, it can increase the risk of a crash, Volvo said in documents posted Wednesday on the National Highway Traffic Safety Administration website.

-It was unclear if the problem had caused any crashes or injuries.
-A message was left seeking comment from Volvo in the U.S.
+The company says it has no reports of crashes or injuries.
+In a statement Wednesday, Volvo says forward collision warning systems will work as designed, but there’s a very small risk in certain environments and temperatures that the automatic braking system won’t function properly.

 Volvo will notify owners and dealers will update the software at no cost to customers.
-The recall is expected to start May 1.
+The recall is expected to start May 1 in the U.S., according to government documents.